Ataimo007/tyk-crd-migration/README.md

  Below are the available commands:

-  **migrate:** The Namespace in the Sourc KubeConfig that Contains the CRDs you want to Migrate
+  **migrate:** The Namespace in the Source KubeConfig that Contains the CRDs you want to Migrate

   **cleanup:** The Name of the KubeConfig for the Destination Kubernetes Cluster

   *cutover (Shared Dashboard) - In Progress:* The Name of the KubeConfig for the Source Kubernetes Cluster

-  *rollback (Shared Dashboard) - Not Implemented Yet:* The Name of the Operator Context in the Destination Kubernetes Cluster for deploying the CRDs
+  *rollback (Shared Dashboard) - Not Implemented:* The Name of the Operator Context in the Destination Kubernetes Cluster for deploying the CRDs

   *operator-startup(Shared Dashboard) - Not Implemented Yet:* The Name of the Operator Context in the Destination Kubernetes Cluster for deploying the CRDs